It’s hard to turn on the tube or pick up a paper without hearing or reading about what a dangerous place the world is today.

 I recall thinking that for the last few moments, this young woman had probably been in about as safe an environment as she’d ever known in her twenty-odd years, but I’m proud to say that I kept my opinions to myself.
 I felt that this was someone else’s problem, praise the Lord, and that it was not my place to interrupt the avalanche of tears, insults, curses and threats that she was leveling against the new groom and, less directly, at all of us for leaving her alone and defenseless in this thicket of blood-thirsty post-oaks.

 They didn’t buy the property.

 I have thought about this on numerous occasions since then.
-Despite that memory, however, I once stopped by our Misty Spring subdivision, a nice quiet little place between Springfield and Branson, while I was in the company of a woman that I was dating at the time.
+Despite that memory, however, I once stopped by one of our properties, while I was in the company of a woman that I was dating at the time.

 There were some gentlemen there that I had hired to run a water-line under a roadway and in the course of discussing the work with these fellows, they wanted me to take a look at an area just out of sight of our car around a curve.

 I knew it wasn’t terribly polite, but a man’s gotta do what a man’s gotta do.
 In my defense, I did go to the effort to notice that my companion had brought a book, and since she was holding it right-side-up, I supposed that she knew how to use it, so I felt that she would not be just terribly bored if I were gone for only a moment, even though there was nothing around to buy, even at full price.

 I walked down the road and spent maybe five minutes out of her sight.